Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Burdell - Mount Low.

-Prevalence of common health conditions was low among the general population but higher than the national average across older, at-risk cohorts.
-The rate of private health cover was very high, approximately 55% of the total population (around 12,347 people).
-The most common medical conditions in the area were mental health issues and asthma, affecting 9.3 and 8.1% of residents respectively.
-A total of 73.2% declared themselves completely clear of medical ailments compared to 67.8% across Rest of Qld.
-The area has 8.3% of residents aged 65 and over (1,864 people), which is lower than the 14.9% in Rest of Qld.
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+Prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.
+Private health cover rate is very high, approximately 55% of the total population (~12,347 people).
+The most common medical conditions are mental health issues and asthma, impacting 9.3 and 8.1% of residents respectively.
+73.2% of residents declare themselves completely clear of medical ailments compared to 67.8% across Rest of Qld.
+The area has 8.3% of residents aged 65 and over (1,864 people), lower than the 14.9% in Rest of Qld.
+Health outcomes among seniors present challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health